Existence and classification of $b$-contact structures: Revisiting convexity in -contact manifolds

 \begin{remark} Let $\alpha$ be the convex $b$-contact form such that $\xi = \ker \alpha$ and we write $\alpha= u\frac{dz}{z}+\beta$ where $u \in C^\infty(Z)$ and $\beta \in \Omega^1(Z)$.
 In a tubular neighborhood of $Z$, we can define the contact structure defined by the kernel of $\overline{\alpha}=udz+\beta$.
-The characteristic foliation of $Z$ (in the $b$-contact sense) is given by the characteristic foliation (in the usual sense) of $\ker \overline{\alpha}$.
-However, in contrast to the contact case, in this definition depends on the choice of $b$-contact form defining the $b$-contact structure.
-For this reason, in what follows, we will work exclusively with the dividing set associated to the $b$-contact structure. \end{remark}
+The characteristic foliation of $Z$ (in the $b$-contact sense) could be defined by the characteristic foliation (in the usual sense) of $\ker \overline{\alpha}$.
+However, in contrast to the contact case, this definition depends on the choice of $b$-contact form defining the $b$-contact structure.
+For this reason, in what follows, we will work exclusively with the dividing associated with the $b$-contact structure. \end{remark}

 Up to here, our discussion holds for $b$-contact manifolds of any dimension.
 The following corollaries, which only make sense for three-dimensional $b$-contact manifolds, will be of interest for our classification results.\\